the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/remember-last-searches.md

     .map(extractSearchTerm);
 ~~~~~~~

 If the same search is executed twice or more times in a row, duplicate buttons appear, which is likely not your desired behavior.
 It would be acceptable to group identical searches into one button if they followed each other.
 We will solve this problem in the utility function as well.
-Before separating the array into the five previous searches, group the identical searches:
+Before separating the array into the five previous searches, we will group the identical searches:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~